bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch6-4">6.4 Quadratic Bezier Curves</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The first curve we'll cover is the quadratic Bezier curve.
-Don't worry -- the rather daunting name doesn't reflect its complexity.
+<p>The first curve we'll cover is the quadratic Bezier curve.
+Don't worry
+-- the rather daunting name doesn't reflect its complexity.
 As far as curves go, it's relatively simple.
-Two sets of coordinates are required: the first set defines the control point (which we'll explain in a moment), and the second the destination point.
+Two sets of coordinates are required: the first set defines the control point (which we'll explain in a moment), and the second the destination point.</p>

 <pre>
 // Syntax for the Q/q command.